I succumbed to the temptation to try Tulip needles many months ago, despite what my Prudent Self told me.

 As strange as this sounds, I’ve experienced a noticeable increase in pleasure in stitching when I use them.
 They feel good.
 They’re comfortable.
 They’re easy.

-How do they compare to my other favorite needles, by Bohin?
-Well… Bohin needles are excellent.
+How do they compare to my other favorite needles, like Bohin?
+Bohin needles are excellent.
 And they are much more affordable.
 You get more needles for a lot less money, and they are good quality needles.